lyrasis/aspace-oauth/README.md

 - The link will redirect the user to the IDP login portal
 - If successful the user will have a user record created in ArchivesSpace
 - User group membership and permissions are handled within ArchivesSpace
-- The oauth plugin handles authentication only
+- The oauth plugin handles (by delegating) authentication only

 ## Installation